 Please also see the FAQs at the bottom of this page.

 Once you have chosen a project to apply for you must email firstname.lastname@example.org the following:

 - A completed student application form (which includes a 500 word cover letter)

 - A copy of your CV

 Selected applicants will be invited to interview stage with the retail partner.
 Please note that the application process can take several weeks and projects are allocated on a rolling basis, so please apply early to avoid disappointment.
-The status column on the home page indicates whether the application process of each particular project is open or closed.
+The status column on the home page indicates whether the application process for each particular project is open or closed.

 Students should also read the Student Application Guidance sheet before submitting an application.

 The CDRC Masters Research Dissertation Programme is organised by Guy Lansley (UCL), Paul Longley (UCL) and Keith Dugmore (Demographics Users Group) and has been supported by over 25 companies and the Demographics User Group since it was introduced in 2012.

 The programme supports the ESRC’s aim of developing its engagement between academia and the private sector, particularly in the field of large data sets.
 The scheme provides a unique and invaluable opportunity for Masters students to work on large commercial datasets which would otherwise be unobtainable or extremely costly.
 It also provides opportunities to conduct research on real-world problems faced by large businesses.
 Consequently, the programme has had positive implications for graduate recruitment.
 Most of the students from previous years of the programme immediately went on to work in the data industry (some at their sponsor companies).
 In addition, 10 students have joined the CDRC as research students – some of which are pursuing PhDs with the support of their original sponsors from the dissertation programme.

 Frequently Asked Questions